RLD-JL/Just-Listen/README.md

 - No data leaves your phone, other than the calls to get information from Audius APIs

 ## WARNING ⚠️
-Currently with the available version on google play store there is an issue with a jetpack compose library that is making the app crash.
-I found a temporary work around, but it will take a while to get it on Google Play Store.

-Before the fix gets available, I suggest not creating your own playlists.

 <b>
 The app is high network data consumption, so I would highly suggest using it only on wifi, unless you have a lot of network data.
-One of the reasons for it is the high quality of the songs (320kbps).
+One of the reasons for it is the high quality of the songs (320kbps), icons and because I am not doing caching.
+I am working on fixing this.
 </b>

 ## Technologies